BatoulDf18/Bikestore-Data-analysis/README.md

 ## Files in this Repository

-- `BikeStore_Analysis_Query.sql`: The SQL query used to extract data from SQL Server.
+- `SQl Queries /BikeStore_Analysis_Query.sql`: The SQL query used to extract data from SQL Server.
-- `BikeStore_Analysis.xlsx`: Excel file containing pivot tables and dashboard.
+- `Visualisation/BikeStore_Analysis.xlsx`: Excel file containing pivot tables and dashboard.
-- `BikeStore_Visualizations.twb`: Tableau workbook with visualizations and dashboards.
+- `Visualisation/BikeStore_Visualizations.twb`: Tableau workbook with visualizations and dashboards.
-- [List any other relevant files in your repository]

 ## How to Use This Project
+1.create a database on Sql server calles Bikestore then install the zip file on databases and excute eatch sql file on it.

-1. Execute the SQL query in `BikeStore_Analysis_Query.sql` on your SQL Server instance containing the BikeStore database.
+2. Execute the SQL query in `BikeStore_Analysis_Query.sql` on your SQL Server instance containing the BikeStore database.
-2. Open `BikeStore_Analysis.xlsx` to view the Excel pivot tables and dashboard.
+3. Open `BikeStore_Analysis.xlsx` to view the Excel pivot tables and dashboard.
 Refresh the data connection if needed.
-3. Open `BikeStore_Visualizations.twb` in Tableau to interact with the visualizations.
+4. Open `BikeStore_Visualizations.twb` in Tableau to interact with the visualizations.
 You may need to reconnect to the Excel data source.

-[Add any additional instructions or notes for users of your project]